 -2 teaspoons pure vanilla extract

-1- Combine tapioca, sugar, and salt in medium sauce pan on medium heat.
+1- Combine tapioca starch, sugar, and salt in medium sauce pan on medium heat.

 A word about thickeners- they give this dessert its pudding consistency.
-I like using arrowroot or kudzu but some purists may prefer cornstarch.
-You can certainly use cornstarch but the whole point of this revamp is swapping in healthier alternatives and cornstarch is difficult to digest not to mention some people are allergic to corn or are trying to avoid grains in general.
-It is best to completely dissolve the arrowroot in a bit of cold water before combining with the sugar and salt.
-However if I use maple syrup instead of a granulated sugar, I blend the arrowroot directly with the syrup before turning on the heat and it turns out fine.
-I have not tried this with the kudzu starch.
+I prefer using tapioca but you can use arrowroot or kudzu.
+Some purists may prefer cornstarch and you certainly can use it but the whole point of this revamp is swapping in healthier alternatives.
+Cornstarch is difficult to digest not to mention some people are allergic to corn or are trying to avoid grains in general.
+It is best to completely dissolve the tapioca (or any starch you use) in a bit of cold water before combining with the sugar and salt.

-2- Pour in approximately 1/2 cup of the coconut milk and whisk until smooth.
+2- Pour in half of the coconut milk and whisk until smooth.

 3- Whisk in the remaining milk and bring the mixture to a boil.